viniciuscarton/neighborhood/README.md

 # Neighborhood
 Neighborhood is a database management system, built with Django.
 It has a user-friendly interface for basic CRUD operations.
 Its purpose is to provide broad management of several databases in a neighborhood scenario.

+	 ❗ Before running Neighborhood, set a SECRET_KEY in settings.py ❗

 ## Default interface
 The default interface consists of a [neighborhood map](https://icograms.com) with a school, a drugstore, three religious sites, a bank, houses, apartments, a gym, and a supermarket.
 Each of these entities represents a potential use case for a database system.